cocos/cocos-docs/en/asset-manager/bundle.md

 The Asset Bundle supports script subpackaging.
 If your Asset Bundle includes the script files, then all the scripts will be merged into a single **js** file and removed from the main package.
 When loading the Asset Bundle, this **js** file will be attempted to be loaded.

+**Note**:
-**Note**: Some platforms do not allow the loading of remote script files, such as the WeChat Mini Game, and Creator will copy the code of the Asset Bundle to the `src/scripts` directory to ensure normal loading.
+1. Some platforms do not allow the loading of remote script files, such as the WeChat Mini Game, and Creator will copy the code of the Asset Bundle to the `src/scripts` directory to ensure normal loading.
+2. Scripts in different Asset Bundles can not be inter-referenced (including `import` and `require`), or they will not be found at runtime.
+If you need to share certain classes or properties between scripts in different Asset Bundles, you can do so by exposing the classes and properties to your own global namespace.

 ## FAQ